Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 ![Scheme Dropdown](assets/toolbar_scheme_dropdown.png)

 The _Scheme_ dropdown menu will allow you to edit and manage multiple _schemes_.
 A _scheme_ tells Xcode what to build and run when you press the _Run_ button (we'll cover that next.)
 As a beginner, you won't need to worry about handling with multiple schemes.
-Your current scheme will build and run your app.
+Your default scheme will build and run your app.

 The second half of the scheme dropdown allows you to specific a simulator or device that you want your selected scheme to run on.
 For us, we want to run our app on an _iPhone 7_ simulator.